-Nina has Chronic Kidney Disease (CKD) secondary to Type 2 Diabetes Mellitus.
+Nina is 83 years old and has Chronic Kidney Disease (CKD) secondary to Type II Diabetes Mellitus (T2DM).
 Despite her recent diagnosis of dementia, Nina is still cognitively stable and is able to live independently while receiving regular visits from Susan, a home care nurse, and increased support from her daughter Alison.
-Nina does not have an Advance Care Directive.

-Susan has cared for Nina for a long time and as a result, she is familiar with her typically friendly disposition.
-On one visit however, Nina becomes agitated when Susan attempts to complete Nina's routine blood sugar level test.
-Susan reviews Nina's webster pack, and observes that Nina's medications have not been taken for the last 24 hours.
+Susan has cared for Nina for a significant period of time and as a result, she is familiar with her typically friendly disposition.
+On one visit however, Nina becomes agitated when Susan attempts to complete her routine blood sugar level test.
+She reviews Nina's webster pack, and observes that her medications have not been taken for the last 24 hours.
 When she encourages Nina to take them, Nina appears confused and refuses to take the medications, claiming 'you are trying to kill me'.
 She tries to stand up but becomes unsteady, and says she feels dizzy.
 Nina's behaviour is unusual as in Susan's experience Nina is usually cooperative, cognitively alert and orientated.

-Susan shares her concerns about Nina with Alison, who has arrived to visit Nina.
+When Alison arrives, Susan shares her concerns about Nina.
 Alison agrees that Nina's behaviour is out of character and decides to take Nina to see her GP.
-When reviewing Nina's recent blood test results, the GP realises that Nina's renal function is impaired, and her haemoglobin is 70.
+When reviewing her recent blood test, Nina's GP realises that her renal function is impaired, and her haemoglobin is 70.
 He is aware Nina has suffered anaemia several times in recent years.
-In light of this, her CKD and current symptoms, the GP advises that he wants to admit Nina to hospital for a blood transfusion and further investigation.
+In light of this, her CKD and current symptoms, the GP advises that he wants to admit Nina to hospital for a blood transfusion, and further investigation.